sevtor/modules/README.md

 ## Installation

+Use the Code->download link to get a zip archive.
 Unzip the files and upload the modules to the **webtrees** /modules_v4/ folder on your web server.